Check it all out below!

 Some animal and plant species here can be found nowhere else in the world, and most are protected including the Albert’s lyrebird and Richmond birdwing butterfly.
 Witches Falls, the oldest section includes a waterfall that flows after some rain.
 Part of Cedar Creek Falls is wheelchair accessible up to the lookout and you can swim in the rock pools of this section.

 Being on a mountain also provides several opportunities for adventure activities.
 A helicopter pub crawl can be a fun day out if you want to experience Australian country pubs without spending a mint on petrol and days of travel.
-Horse riding, which caters to all levels of experience, or a hot air balloon ride are more romantic alternatives for a wedding or anniversary.
+As well hot air balloon rides are more romantic alternatives for a wedding or anniversary.

 Thrill seekers can train or show off their skills at the Canungra Hang Gliding Club, which offers both paragliders and hang gliders.
 There are also plenty of climbing opportunities on and around the mountain.